ozzaney/ozzaney.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Yejin Son, a Master's student in Artificial Intelligence at the [University of Yonsei](https://yonsei.ac.kr), [MIRLAB](https://mirlab.yonsei.ac.kr/) advised by [Youngjae Yu](https://yj-yu.github.io/home/).
+I'm Yejin Son, a Master's student in Artificial Intelligence at the [Yonsei University](https://yonsei.ac.kr), [MIRLAB](https://mirlab.yonsei.ac.kr/) advised by [Youngjae Yu](https://yj-yu.github.io/home/).
+I earned a B.S. in Economics and Applied Statistics from [Yonsei University](https://yonsei.ac.kr) in 2024.

 ## Research Interests